 Makes recommendations to help the District improve accounting controls, improve efficiency, reduce operating costs, and properly safeguard assets.

-Oversees and participates in special investigations to resolve discrepancies discovered by audits.
+Oversees and participates in special investigations at locations throughout the District to resolve discrepancies discovered by audits.

 Conducts investigations of Whistle Blower Program matters brought to the attention of the District.